-The School of Nursing follows the CHHS LAPTOP POLICY (effective May 2020) that all students, graduate and undergraduate, taking CHHS courses, are required to possess a laptop with webcam and microphone.
+The School of Nursing follows the CHHS LAPTOP POLICY that all students, graduate and undergraduate, taking CHHS courses, are required to possess a laptop with webcam and microphone.
 Our courses may require a laptop or other compliant device for in-class assignments.